thekalinga/thekalinga.in/_posts/2022-12-25-indian-self-certification-sickness/2022-12-25-indian-self-certification-sickness.md

 Anarchy is the absence of Tyranny.

-Is the former SC Judge using another definition of Anarchy i.e. _chaos_, which is what all other political structures (including current one we are coerced to live under in India) that are built around domination/tyranny create?
+Is the author --- former SC Judge --- using a different definition of Anarchy i.e. _chaos_, which is what all other political structures (including current one we are coerced to live under in India) that are built around domination/tyranny create?
 Anarchism does have order, but it's not the kind of order that's enforced through domination/tyranny (which is what State is all about), rather it's the order achieved through non-dominating means i.e. voluntary cooperation backed by autonomy & self-defence.

 >Definition
 >
 >Anarchism: The political theory that a community is best organized by the voluntary cooperation of individuals, rather than by a government, which is regarded as being coercive by nature.

-In essence, Anarchy is the ultimate goal of a mature society, where everyone will be able to fulfill one's potential --- wanting to what one wants to do with one's life through voluntary cooperation without being dominated by another individual/group, which requires ensuring no one will be allowed to accumulate disproportionate power (political/economical/weaponry/...) to threaten the well-being of others.
+In essence, Anarchy --- the philosophy behind Anarchism --- is the ultimate goal of a mature society, where everyone will be able to fulfill one's potential, to live life how one wishes to live through voluntary cooperation without being dominated by another individual/group.
+This requires ensuring no one accumulates disproportionate power (political/economical/weaponry/...) to threaten the well-being of anyone else.

 State is the negation of Anarchy.
-State is an agent of chaos & injustice as it centralises most power & wields it to serve interests of ruling class (those who have access to this power) --- while terrorising the people it imposes itself over.
+State is an agent of chaos & injustice.
+Its enforces its injustice through violence as it centralises most power thru a rigid hierarchy & wields this power to serve interests of ruling class (those who have access to this power) --- while terrorising the people it imposes itself over.

-One would expect these so-called "Justices" to have some basic understanding of political philosophy before they write claptrap using phraseology that mean almost opposite of what he wanted to say --- esp when publishing them to a mainstream newspaper.[^indian-journalism-reconsideration]
+In essence, our "Justice" is using the definition of State (chaos agent) to bad-mouth Anarchy.
+One would expect our "Justice" to have some basic understanding of political philosophies before he writes claptrap & use words that mean almost opposite of what he wanted to say --- esp when publishing these view in a mainstream newspaper.[^indian-journalism-reconsideration]

-[^indian-journalism-reconsideration]: On 2nd thought, barring rare exceptions, given that mainstream media (includes newspapers) in India amounts to nothing more than propaganda for rich & powerful, this is probably something we should expect.
+[^indian-journalism-reconsideration]: On 2nd thought, barring rare exceptions, given that mainstream media (includes newspapers) in India amounts to nothing more than propaganda for rich & powerful.
+So, this is probably something I should have expected.

 ## Self-appointment